 Basic Shopify includes unlimited file storage, which is important for retailers that need a lot of storage space for product photos.
 However, it’s also a bonus for store owners who want to store other types of files like invoices, customer documentation, and employee paperwork without worrying about additional charges or fees.

 Basic Shopify doesn’t offer any type of email integration offered by other customer database software providers, nor is it a full-featured CRM like Freshsales.
 Business owners that want a solution that ties into their existing email platform should check out Freshsales or Insightly.

 What Users Think About Shopify

 Our readers give the entire line of Shopify products good reviews with a four out of five-star rating.
 Users praise the platform for its ease of use and its range of ecommerce tools that make setting up a store quick and easy.
 However, some customers report you’ll need to know some HTML if you want to make more than basic changes in the backend of the system.
 For more reviews, visit our Shopify User Review page.

 The Bottom Line

-Customer database software is used by businesses of all types and sizes to organize, track, and manage customer relationships.
+Customer database software is used by businesses and account management teams of all types and sizes to organize, track, and manage customer relationships.
 Features like one-click data migration and batch editing make it easy to set up and maintain customer information, while tools like email integration are helpful for sending out mass email campaigns.